langonej/tekx/index.rst

 - **DC** VM - 10.21.XX.40 - ntnxlab.local Domain Controller
 - **XD** VM - 10.21.XX.41 - Citrix XenDesktop 7.15 Delivery Controller/StoreFront/License Server
 - **HYCU** VM - 10.21.XX.44 - Comtrade HYCU 2.0.0
-- **X-Ray** VM - 10.21.XX.45 - Nutanix X-Ray 2.2

 .. note::

-  Due to resource limitations, many labs are designed to be completed as a group.
-The Overview section of each lab will indicate whether the lab should be completed once per group/cluster or if it can be performed individually. **Do Not Start Labs Before Electing a Team Lead and Consulting Your Team Coach**